wearearima/big-data-platform/examples/README.md

 Be aware that it can take a long time to run, especially if you download many decades or very recent decades.

-If you port-forward Argo Workflows, you will be able to follow the workflow activity as it unfolds, and see the graphical representation fo the DAG.
+If you port-forward Argo Workflows, you will be able to follow the workflow activity as it unfolds, and see the graphical representation of the DAG.

 ![argo-ui](img/argo-ui.png)